rathaROG/nvidia-arch/NVIDIA-ARCH.md

 ## ❓ Why this exists

 Working with CUDA toolchains is notoriously inconsistent across systems, CUDA versions, and GPU families.
-Different machines report different supported architectures, `nvcc` behaves differently depending on the installed CTK, and build scripts often end up hard‑coding SM versions that quickly become outdated.
+Different machines report different supported architectures, `nvcc` behaves differently depending on the installed CTK (CUDA Toolkit), and build scripts often end up hard‑coding SM versions that quickly become outdated.

 This package solves that by providing: